darksuei/ExpressforNextJS/README.md

-# Next.js Backend Express Server
+# DinerPro Backend Express Server

 This repository contains the backend Express server file for a Next.js project.
 The frontend code for the project is hosted in a separate repository.